 Principles of nervous system function from the molecular through the organ system level as illustrated by the vertebrates and invertebrates.
 Approximately one half of the course will cover basic cellular principles of nervous system organization, development and physiology.
 The remaining lectures will consider the role of functionally identified neural networks in behavior control.
 Prerequisite: BIO 220 or BFB/PSY 302.
+Offered every Spring.
 Same as BIO/PSY/SPM 240.
 Jinks

 An integrative approach to animal behavior from the perspectives of ethology, behavioral ecology and comparative psychology.
 The structure, function, development and evolution of behavioral adaptations including foraging and predation, communication, social organization and reproductive strategies.
 Observational and experimental research required.
 Prerequisites: BIO 110 and permission of the instructor.
 Corequisite: either BIO 210 or PSY 230.
+Offered every Fall.
 Same as BIO/PSY 250.
 Lonsdorf

 Review of phenomena and research on sensory processes and their role in perception.
 Readings and discussion will examine evidence from behavioral, psychophysical and physiological research and consider implications for explanations arising from the mechanistic, cognitive, computational and naturalistic theoretical perspectives.
 Prerequisite: PSY 100 or permission.
 Corequisite: PSY 230 or BIO 210.
+Offered every Spring.
 Same as PSY/SPM 301.
 Owens

 Behavioral and mental processes as viewed from a biological perspective with particular emphasis upon the role of neurochemical and endocrine factors in central nervous system function.
 Topics covered will include reproduction and gender, chemical senses and ingestion, emotion, learning, sleep and psychopathology.
 A neuropharmacological approach to the study of the nervous system will be emphasized.
 Prerequisite: PSY 100 or BIO 110 or permission.
+Corequisite: PSY 230 or BIO 210.
+Offered every Fall.
 Same as PSY/SPM 302.
-Heyser
+Roth

 What is intelligent behavior, what is it for and how did it evolve?
 We will attempt to answer these questions and understand the nature and development of Mind from a comparative perspective.
 We will do so by investigating learning, perception, memory, thinking and language in animals and humans.
 Research activities and analyses integrated into coursework.
 Prerequisite: One of: PSY 100, PSY 301, PSY 302, PSY 303, PSY 304, PSY 305, BIO 240, BIO 250 or PHI 338, or permission.
 Corequisite: PSY 230 or BIO 210.
 Same as PSY/SPM 306.
-R. Thompson
+Staff

 An introduction to the process by which human and animal behavior changes as a function of experience.
 Examines basic mechanisms for learning (including habituation, sensitization and classical and operant conditioning) and explores the scientific and practical application of these mechanisms to explain and predict behavior.
 Discusses the extent to which learning mechanisms are consistent across species and how the physiology, natural environment and social systems of individual species interact with basic learning processes to produce different behavioral outcomes.
+Offered every Fall.
 Same as PSY 310.
 Bashaw

-Participants in the course will use the basic principles of fluid and solid mechanics, optics, vibration, and electromagnetic fields to analyze th morphology and function of organisms or parts of organisms.
+Participants in the course will use the basic principles of fluid and solid mechanics, optics, vibration, and electromagnetic fields to analyze the morphology and function of organisms or parts of organisms.
 Topics will include vision, transparency, navigating and communicating with sound, circulatory systems, swimming and flying, and the mechanical properties of biomaterials, structures, and movement.
 Prerequisites: BIO 220 and permission of instructor.
 Corequisite: PHY111.
 Same as BIO 328.
 J. Thompson